 Conduit Pharmaceuticals Limited entered into an Agreement and Plan of Merger (the "Agreement" or "Merger Agreement") with Murphy Canyon Acquisition Corp. ("MURF") on November 8, 2022.
-The transaction contemplated by the terms of the Agreement was completed on September 22, 2023 (the "Closing"), in conjunction with which MURF changed its name to Conduit Pharmaceuticals Inc. (hereafter referred to, collectively with its subsidiaries as "CDT", "Conduit", the "Company", "we", "us" or "our", unless the context otherwise requires.
-The transactions contemplated in the Agreement are collectively referred to as the "Merger".
+The transaction contemplated governed by the terms of the Agreement was completed on September 22, 2023 (the "Closing"), applicable plan documents and award agreements; and (G) any rights under the Separation Agreement.